The South is changing. That should worry Republicans in 2018.

 Joe Trippi served as the chief media strategist on Jones’ successful campaign, which saw the former prosecutor beat out conservative firebrand Roy Moore by fewer than 21,000 votes, in part because of allegations of sexual misconduct leveled against Moore.

-According to Trippi, who is now advising Espy and encouraged people to keep their eyes on that race, Southerners want to be represented by someone who can deliver for their constituents and work productively with others, even if that means reaching across the aisle.
+According to Trippi, who is now advising Espy, Southerners want to be represented by someone who can deliver for constituents and work productively with others, even if that means reaching across the aisle.

-Two Republicans are also running for the seat vacated by Sen. Cochran: well-funded right-wing candidate Chris McDaniel and establishment Republican Cindy Hyde-Smith, who was appointed to Cochran's seat by Gov. Phil Bryant.
-There will be no party primaries, so if McDaniel and Hyde-Smith split the Republican voters, that could leave Espy an avenue to win the contentious race.
+Two Republicans are also running for Cochran's seat: Chris McDaniel, a well-funded right-wing candidate, and establishment Republican Cindy Hyde-Smith, who was appointed to Cochran's seat by Gov. Phil Bryant.
+There will be no party primaries, so if McDaniel and Hyde-Smith split the Republican vote, that could provide Espy a path to victory.

-Chip Lake, a GOP strategist from Georgia and former chief of staff to Rep. Lynn Westmoreland, R-Ga., said Republicans should prepare for a potential wave election in 2018 for multiple reasons.
-First, as a “market correction” to Republicans winning the presidency and both chambers of Congress in 2016, and second because of those changing demographics across the South.
+Chip Lake, a GOP strategist from Georgia who was chief of staff to former Rep. Lynn Westmoreland, R-Ga., said Republicans should prepare for a potential wave election in 2018 for multiple reasons — first, as a “market correction” to Republicans' winning the presidency and both chambers of Congress in 2016, and second, because of those changing demographics across the South.

-Things look especially dire for Republicans in Lake’s home state of Georgia, one of the Southern states where Trump’s approval numbers are the lowest of the 11 states polled.
+Things look especially dire for Republicans in Georgia, where Trump’s approval numbers are among the lowest of the 11 states polled.

 “You’re seeing the other side of the pendulum with Donald Trump and you’re seeing a base of the Democratic Party that are more motivated than they were a week before Barack Obama’s first election,” Lake said.
 "They’re energized like I’ve never seen.
 I’m just concerned their energy is sustainable until the first Tuesday in November this year.”